 By state law and for the health and safety of our students and guests - all residence hall rooms are non-smoking.
 All other interior spaces operated by Housing and Residence Life are non-smoking as well; including, lobbies, study areas, and hallways.
-As with other exterior areas on the NCA&T campus, smoking is not allowed within 25 feet of residence hall and dining area steps, entry areas, porches, breezeways, courtyards and windows.
+As with other exterior areas on the NCA&T campus, smoking is not allowed within 25 feet of apartments including entry areas, porches, breezeways, courtyards and windows.